QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: QFrBLiMP: Q uebec- Fr ench B enchmark of L inguistic M inimal P airs

 \subsection{Annotation Results}

 We compute the inter-annotator agreement using the Worker Agreement With Aggregate (WAWA) coefficient \citep{ning-etal-2018-joint}, which indicates the average fraction of the annotators’ votes that agree with the aggregated vote for each pair.
-We can see that a significant number of phenomena achieved high agreement rates, with several exceeding 90\%, peaking at 96.08\% for phenomenon LP 12 (\guillemet{-é/-er}), and a average of 86.31\% (not in the table).
+We can see that a significant number of phenomena achieved high agreement rates, with several exceeding 90\%, peaking at 96.08\% for phenomenon LP 12 and averaging 86.31\% (not in the table).
 These high scores suggest the annotation guidelines for these categories are clear and robust.
-In contrast, a few phenomena proved more challenging for annotators, as evidenced by significantly lower agreement for phenomenon LP 19 (\guillemet{Parasitic dependence with including}) (72.78\%) and 20 (\guillemet{Orphan preposition}) (69.84\%).
+In contrast, a few phenomena proved more challenging for annotators, as evidenced by significantly lower agreement for phenomenon LP 19 (72.78\%) and 20 (69.84\%).
 This variance indicates that certain phenomena may be inherently more subjective or require refined definitions to improve annotation consistency.
 Despite these outliers, the generally high agreement across the majority of phenomena confirms the reliability of the resulting dataset.